 Each treatment will be given for as long as they are required, but the trial treatment duration is 48 hours.
-Collection of data will stop after the 90 day follow-up period is complete.
+Collection of data will stop after the 104 day follow-up period is complete.
 All other treatment will be decided by the doctor treating you, after discussing with you.

-Once you leave the hospital we will look at your medical records 30 and 90 days later to see how well you have recovered and if you have been back to hospital for any further tests or treatment.
+Once you leave the hospital we will look at your medical records between 31-44 days later and between 91-104 days later to see how well you have recovered and if you have been back to hospital for any further tests or treatment.
 We won’t need to contact you again to do this.

 Taking part in the study should not cause much inconvenience to you other than having to answer some additional questions about your health and completing a questionnaire.
-We will contact you to complete a short questionnaire 30 days and 90 days later.
+We will contact you to complete a short questionnaire between 31-44 days later and between 91-104 days later.
 The questionnaire takes less than 5 minutes to complete.

 You will not need to come to hospital for any additional visits.